Query Refinements have changed since the earlier days of Google

 Filed: January 31, 2014

-You May Recognize The inventors of this Query Refinement Process
+You May Recognize The inventors of this Query Refinements Process

-You may recognize Paul Haahr, from his presentation last year at SMX West on How Google Works, in which he gave some really interesting insights into how the search engine operates.
+You may recognize Paul Haahr, from his presentation last year at SMX West on How Google Works, in which he gave some fascinating insights into how the search engine operates.
 His co-inventor, Stephen Baker wrote a Google Blog post about Google synonyms titled Helping computers understand language

 The ideal way of making sense of how Google may have changed around the way that they are making search query refinements is to compare the claims sections of the older version of the patent (filed on September 22, 2003, and granted on March 10, 2005) and the newer version (granted this past Tuesday).

 What is new are Rank Scores

 I noticed that the new version talks about rank scores for terms that clusters are built around and how those rank scores might be used: